rolling-scopes-school/js-fe-course-en/tasks/shelter/README.md

 3. **Footer** (`<footer>` contains contacts, address and image):

 - There is a grid of two columns.
-Please note that the grid box itself must be centered.
-Those, the distance to the left of the first column is the same as the distance to the right of the second column.
+Please note that the grid box itself must be centered, i.e. the distance to the left of the first column is the same as the distance to the right of the second column.
 In this case, the columns themselves and indents can be `responsive`.
 - Dog picture and padding can be `responsive`.
 The main thing is that the picture is centered.

 ## 320px <= width < 768px